Konamiman/NestorMSX/README.md

 ## How to use ##

 1. Review the `NestorMSX.config` file and tweak it if appropriate.
 Each configuration key is appropriately (I hope!) explained.
-2. Take a look at the `plugins` directory.
+2. Take a look at the `machines` directory.
 Each subdirectory here contains a `machine.config` file that holds a machine definition.
 The file for the _MSX2 with Nextor_ machine is fully annotated, take a look at it to understand how to create new machines or modify existing ones.
 3. Run `NestorMSX.exe`.
 The first time you will be asked to choose a machine.
-You can run a different machine via the appropriate menu option.
+You can run a different machine via the appropriate menu option or via command line switch (see "Help" within NestorMSX itself).

 **NOTE:** Since only text modes are emulated, you will not see the MSX logo at startup.
 Instead, you will go directly to the BASIC/DOS/Nextor prompt after a few seconds.